se4b4ss/Longest-Dominoes-Train/README.md

 # Longest Dominoes Train
 <br />
 This Python code outputs the longest "train" given a set of dominoes and a starting number/pip/target.
-Each successive longest train is output including same length trains as long as they are not equal.<br />
+Each successive longest train is output including same length trains.<br />
 <br />
 Given this data (manually entered in the code):<br />
 initialTarget = 4<br />